Hillsborough families’ legal teams, including Garden Court North Chambers barristers, win outstanding achievement award at LALYs

 8 July 2016

 The Hillsborough legal teams, including Garden Court North Chambers’ Pete Weatherby QC, Mark George QC, Kate Stone and Andy Fitzpatrick, who acted for 22 families, all received a standing ovation at the Legal Aid Lawyer of the Year 2016 (LALY) awards yesterday evening as they were awarded the outstanding achievement award.

 We were also delighted that Chambers’ Joseph Markus was a finalist in the LALY Legal Aid Newcomer 2016 category, which was won by Darragh Mackin from Northern Irish firm KRW Law.

 The LALY outstanding achievement award 2016 went to all of the lawyers who represented families at the Hillsborough inquests which ran from 2014 and concluded with a verdict of unlawful killing in April 2016.

-Kate Stone of GCN accepted the award on behalf of the GCN Hillsborough team.
+Kate accepted the award on behalf of Chambers’ Hillsborough team and Pete said: